 To my relative who called the police,

-When I was 12 years old, you and mom gave me “the talk” that Black parents give their children to survive encounters with the police.
+When I was 12 years old, you and mom gave me “the talk” to survive encounters with the police.

-3 months after telling me I am more likely to be arrested and incarcerated than white girls my age, you decided to call the police,
+3 months after you told me as a Black child that I am more likely to be arrested and incarcerated, you decided to call for my execution,

 And you told them that you “feared for your life.”